This QIP refers to AS - reformed Ofqual accredited first teaching 2017

 Not all applicants will choose to study AS qualifications.

-Reformed Ofqual accredited AS will continue to be taken in May/June and results will continue to be made available mid-August.
+Reformed Ofqual accredited A levels will continue to be taken in May/June and results will continue to be made available mid-August.

 Grade distributions by subject and total entries by subject are published by the Joint Council for Qualifications: www.jcq.org.uk